pmiotto/read-async-bson/README.md

 ### CHANGES IN 0.1.0

 Initial release.
-Refactored from `mongo-dump-stream`.
+Refactored from [mongo-dump-stream](http://npmjs.org/packages/mongo-dump-stream).
 New tests written, covering more cases.

 ## LICENSE